syniol/aws-cdk-docker/README.md

 # AWS CDK Docker
 This could be used as a base for any new AWS CDK project.
-It uses Docker dind as a base image & it includes a latest installation of following software:
+It uses Docker dind as a base image.
+It also includes the installation of following software programs:

+ * AWS CLI
  * nodejs
  * npm
  * Go
+ * Java
+ * .NET 6
- * AWS CLI
+ * Python

 It runs in a privileged mode due to use of docker inside the docker container.
-This allows CDK to build and publish docker images or synthesis Lambda's container runtime.
+This allows CDK to build and publish docker images or synthesis Lambda's container runtime inside the running container.

 ## Useful Makefile Commands